formr/formr.github.io/_posts/2015-04-23-formr-for-designers.md

 ## Checking for Errors

-If you've made some form fields required, and the visitor didn't fill them out, Formr will let them know via error messages, but first you must tell Formr which fields are required and where to display the error messages.
+If you've made some form fields required - and the visitor didn't fill them out - Formr will let them know via error messages, but first you must tell Formr which fields are required and where to display the error messages.

-To make fields required, we use the `required` variable, like so:
+To make fields required we use the `required` variable, like so:

 {% highlight php startinline %}
 $form->required = '*';
 {% endhighlight %}

 Entering an asterisk `*` tells Formr that you want **all** fields required.
-If you only want some of the fields required, just enter a comma separated list of those field's names.
+If you only want some of the fields required just enter a comma separated list of those field's names.

 {% highlight php startinline %}
 $form->required = 'name,email';